Orange Line (San Diego Trolley): Future

+Possible extension to San Diego International Airport

 In January 2013, San Diego Mayor Bob Filner and SANDAG conducted talks about a possible trolley extension to San Diego International Airport.
 SANDAG has been conducting feasibility studies on an extension to Lindbergh Field since 2009.
 There are many different plans and scenarios for such an extension, but one of the possible scenarios is to extend the Orange Line from downtown San Diego up N. Harbor Drive to the passenger terminals on the south side of Lindbergh Field, with possible stops along the way.
 Currently, there is no projected start or completion date for such a proposed extension of the Orange Line to Lindbergh Field.